Communication is key

 Team Registration Fee

 In order to participate in iGEM 2019, a team registration fee needs to be submitted.
 This amount must be submitted before the registration deadline.
-You can read the full details on the team registration page (More information coming in 2019).
+You can read the full details on the team registration page.

 iGEM encourages teams to get together and share their work.
 Regional team meet ups can be held during the summer, students can present what they are currently developing, get feedback and meet the rest of the participants.
 Traveling expenses should be included in your budget if you expect to attend these meetings, you can also try to contact the organizing team to find accommodation and traveling deals.